arnaudblancher/ansible-role-apt_distupgrade/README.md

 arnaudblancher.apt_distupgrade
 ==============================

-Goal : upgrade debian/ubuntu, reboot and wait for ssh is up ugain
+Goal : Ansible role for upgrade debian/ubuntu, reboot then wait for ssh is up ugain

 Requirements
 ------------